Pauan/js-loader/README.rst

     x.source.map.code  // Source map as a JSON object })

-You should also minify the "bundle.js" file, and gzip it.
+You should also minify the ``bundle.js`` file, and gzip it (probably using UglifyJS and zlib).
 This will result in the smallest file size, for super fast downloading!

 If you prefer to work with JavaScript code as strings (rather than as files), you can do this instead::